 Scott C. Sickles is an LGBT writer of Asian descent.
-He has received four consecutive Writers Guild of America Awards on the writing team of the daytime serial General Hospital, as well as six Emmy Award nominations for that series and One Life to Live.
+He has received five consecutive Writers Guild of America Awards on the writing team of the daytime serial General Hospital, as well as seven Emmy Award nominations for that series and One Life to Live.
 For thirty years, his plays have been performed in New York City, his native Pittsburgh, across the United States, as well as internationally in Canada, Australia, the UK, Hungary, Singapore, and Lebanon.

 Sickles’s biographical drama Nonsense and Beauty, chronicling the private life of E. M. Forster, was named the winner of the 2016 Dayton Playhouse Future Fest, then presented at part of the IGNITE! series at The Repertory Theatre of St. Louis, where it will make its world premiere in March 2019.
 His drama Composure won the 2016 New York Innovative Theater Award for Outstanding Original Full-Length Script and was a finalist for the 2018 Lambda Literary Award for LGBTQ Drama.
 He also received the 1999 Beverly Hills Theater Guild/Julie Harris Playwriting Award for Lightning from Heaven, a cold war romance about Boris Pasternak, his muse Olga Ivinskaya, and the creation of Doctor Zhivago.
 In 1996, the Pittsburgh New Works Festival named him Outstanding Playwright for his father-son reconciliation drama The Harmonic Convergence.